shuckster/statebot/README.md

 import React, { useState, useEffect } from 'react' import { Statebot } from 'statebot'

+// Statebot is framework agnostic.
+To use it with React,
-// Using Statebot with React requires a 3-line Hook: function useStatebot(bot) {
+// you might use something like this 3-line Hook: function useStatebot(bot) {
   const [state, setState] = useState(bot.currentState())
   useEffect(() => bot.onSwitched(setState), [bot])